Understanding Blended Learning

 Did you know that The Research Institute of America has noted that E-Learning is superior to the traditional one in some areas?
 At the end of their study, they’ve concluded that the retention rate in E-Learning is a whopping 60%, while in the traditional one, it hung around 10%.
 Additionally, E-learning can bring vast knowledge with a single click.
 Not only do students have access to online education, but also the traditional face to face one.

-But E-Learning doesn’t always best the traditional way.
+But E-Learning doesn’t always outdo the traditional way.
 For instance, social skills can be developed only when students interact with each other in person.
 This is where blended learning comes in.
 This is a form of learning strategy where both the digital and traditional methods combine to make for a much refreshing experience while retaining the positives of the old way.
+It is therefore vital for teachers, students and parents to know the various types of blended learning available out there in order to choose what’s best for the child!

 1. Rotation Blended Learning